 GOTS – Being certified by Global Organic Textile Standard means complying with high-level environmental criteria along the entire organic textiles supply chain and adhering to social criteria as well.
 It covers all stages of the cotton's journey, from harvesting of the raw materials through to environmentally and socially responsible manufacturing and labelling.

 SAI – The SA8000 Certification was established by Social Accountability International (SAI) in 1997 and has evolved into a way for organisations – mostly factories – to demonstrate their dedication to the fair treatment of workers.
 SA8000 reflects labour provisions contained within the Universal Declaration of Human Rights and International Labour Organization (ILO) conventions.
 It also respects, complements and supports national labour laws around the world.

 You can find out more about RCM by visiting their website, rcm-organic.com.

 When starting Monsoon Blooms we embarked on a fairly substantial learning quest to find out as much as we could about organic cotton farming, natural plant dyeing and ethical manufacturing - specifically in the context of India.
 If you're a little intrigued by the topic, you can view our resource list HERE.
-You can also view the complete farm to front door journey of Monsoon Blooms underwear HERE.
+You can also view the complete farm to front door journey of Monsoon Blooms underwear and apparel HERE.